o-t-w/blog/src/content/blog/custom-properties.md

     --size: 24px;
   }
 ```
- Here’s how you can obtain the value of that CSS custom property in JavaScript:
+ Here’s how you can obtain the value of that custom property in JavaScript:
 ```javascript
 getComputedStyle(document.documentElement).getPropertyValue('--size');
 ```